 3 x support from non-profit organizations: Florida Biodiversity Institute, Florida Museum of Natural History, the International Seakeepers Society

 1,000 international units of patience

 Several remedies for seasickness

 She joined the Berkeley faculty in 2016 and splits her time between the physics and molecular and cell biology departments.
 She realizes she has always wanted to apply knowledge from one field in another.
 “I’m just very curious about things, like anything,” she says and it drives her inter- and cross-disciplinary activities.
 “It’s not something I have to strive for, it’s just something that I really enjoy to be doing,” she says.
 She reads voraciously about, among other subjects, pop culture, politics and history.

 Nature Methods, February 2013

 He likes his shirts and biosensors bright.
 Loren Looger, who leads a research group at Howard Hughes Medical Institute’s Janelia Farm Research Campus, lights up message transfer in the brain.
 And he wants to go even further than tracking excitatory messages.

 “Proteins are pretty [expletive] awesome,” says Looger.
 “They are everywhere, doing everything,” handling many biological jobs from lending Spinosaurus its size and a cheetah its speed to helping organisms survive and adapt.
 To harness that versatility, he engineers proteins with methods that are “equal parts conceptual, modeling based and recreating Darwinian selection in the lab.”

-Nature Methods, June 2016
+Nature Methods, May 2020

 …Growing up in rural Alabama, Cummings was drawn to the piano at the ripe age of five.
 “If you wanted any other noise other than bees humming and birds singing, you had to make it yourself,” he says.